claudiajs/claudia/README.md

-# Claudia.JS - Node.JS microservice deployer for AWS
+# Claudia.JS - deploy cloud Node.JS microservices

 Claudia helps you deploy and update Node.js micro-services on the Amazon Web Services infrastructure.
 It automates and simplifies deployment workflows and error prone tasks, so you can focus on important